putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 “I said get me out of here!”

 The trooper took one last look at the other men, and reluctantly complied.
 Despite the sharp blade of the utility knife, the rope was thick and tough.
-The trooper spied a tiny axe leaning against a nearby hut.
-He ran over to grab it.
-Returning to the lieutenant, he raised his axe to chop him loose.
-The trooper momentarily fumbled with his blaster and it slid off his shoulder and clattered on the wooden floor.
+A tiny axe.
+Leaning against a nearby hut.
+Run and grab it.
+He raised his axe to chop the lieutenant loose.
+The trooper momentarily fumbled with his blaster.
+It slid off his shoulder and clattered on the wooden floor.

 The trooper took aim with the axe.

 “Not my hands!
 Not my hands!
 Not my hands!” the lieutenant shouted.

-At that moment the trooper heard a war whoop coming from behind him.
-He turned to see a phalanx of the creatures.
+A shriek of the creatures.
+Behind him.
+He turned.
+A mob of the creatures.
 After the initial start, they had regrouped.

-They ran at him, and the trooper found himself engulfed in them, being beaten with whatever the creatures could find: rocks, clubs, fists, a burning log from the fire.
-He felt his terror rising.
+They ran at him, and the trooper found himself engulfed in them.
+Hands, firsts, rocks, clubs, beat him.
+Panic.

-Wait, there was his blaster.
-It was right there.
-He stretched to grab it only to see a creature pick it up and begin hitting him with it.
+*Wait, my blaster*.
+Right there.
+He stretched for it.
+A creature grabbed it first.
+It smashed his hand with the butt.

-He broke loose from their grasp and he crawled and scrambled and got on his feet.
-The lieutenant was unreachable.
-He half ran and half-stumbled down some stairs, only to meet another group of creatures on the walkway ahead of him.
-Behind him, the other cluster surged down the stairs.
-From above, he could hear the lieutenant screaming for him to come back.
+He broke loose from their grasp.
+Crawl.
+Scramble.
+On his feet.
+The lieutenant.
+Where was he?
+He half ran and half-stumbled down some stairs.
+Another group of creatures crowded the walkway ahead.
+Behind, another cluster surged down the stairs.
+Above, the lieutenant screaming for him to come back.

-He looked at one group of creatures, then the other and tried to calculate a plan, some way to get back to the lieutenant.
-Some sort of next move against the creatures.
+He looked at one group of creatures, then the other and tried to calculate a plan.
 “Sir, I’m trapped!
 I need orders!” he shouted.
 “I need orders!” he shouted again.

 He couldn’t go ahead.
 He couldn’t go back.
 Only one path was still open.
 He clambered over the low railing.
-He felt  paws clawing at him.
+Paws clawing at him.
 Several creatures climbed over the railing.
-A creature’s face was right next to his.
-He could feel its hot, smelly breath even through his helmet.
-He felt himself going.
-Slipping away.
+A creature’s face, right next to his.
+Hot, smelly breath even through his helmet.
+He was going.
+Slipping .
 He was still shouting for orders as he plunged into the darkness below.

 The lieutenant continued to scream for help.
 And for good reason.